dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-onpremises-with-microsoft-intune.md

 ![Diagram that shows the decision points that determine if a device is allowed access to Exchange on-premises or is blocked](../media/ConditionalAccess8-2.png)

-If a conditional access policy is not met, the user sees one of the following messages when they sign in:
+If a conditional access policy isn't met, the user sees one of the following messages when they sign in:

-- If the device is not enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or is not registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app, enroll the device, and activate email.
+- If the device isn't enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or isn't registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app, enroll the device, and activate email.
 This process also associates the device’s Exchange ActiveSync ID with the device record in Azure Active Directory.

--   If the device is not compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website or the Company Portal app, where they can find information about the problem and how to remediate it.
+-   If the device isn't compliant, a message is displayed that directs the user to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website or the Company Portal app, where they can find information about the problem and how to remediate it.

 ## Support for mobile devices
 The following are supported: